Deep-MI/FastSurfer/doc/overview/EDITING.md

 The estimated total intracranial volume is inaccurate.

 ### What to do
-1. Copy and edit `<subject_dir>/mri/transforms/talairach.xfm` replacing the old file.
+1. Open and edit `<subject_dir>/mri/transforms/talairach.xfm` and replace the edited version with the old file.
 2. [Re-run FastSurfer](#general-process) to update the eTIV value in all stats files.

 See also: <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/Talairach>